 9. Offer special services to your existing clients

 Think about each of your clients and their unique circumstances.
 What can you offer them that’s useful and relevant?
-Are you able to offer them secure access (with a username and password) to financial reports, past tax returns or news that’s specific to their field?
+Are you able to offer them secure access (with a username and password) to financial reports, past tax returns or news that’s specific to their industry?

 What you provide all depends on your area of expertise and what your clients expect.
 You don’t have to offer a complete online portal for clients.
-There are specializt tools and services to do this.
+There are specialist tools and services to do this.
 But you can provide a more engaging website by making sure what you offer is of value to them.

 10. Make sure your website is easy to find

 Just having a website doesn’t mean people will visit it – or even find it.
 Search engine optimisation (SEO) is a set of best practices to ensure people can find your website online.
-Make sure you use field keywords, tags and headers in your website’s descriptions and on the actual pages.
+Make sure you use industry keywords, tags and headers in your website’s descriptions and on the actual pages.
 This will help your page appear higher in search results.
 Check out these guidelines for more information: